stpope/CSL6/README.md

 such as Cygwin or CodeBlocks.
 JUCE's current tools support CodeBlocks on Windows, but we have not succeeded in making this work.
 The source tree includes a CodeBlocks project that compiles and links, but produces a non-executable excutable.
+The included VisualStudio19 project starts to compile, but fails to parse the thread function signatures.
 Another option would be using the GCC toolchain in Cygwin.
 There are unfortunately several places where CSL uses C++ idioms that the Microsoft compiler rejects (see the file Doc/Bugs.txt).
 We'd love some help from a Windows development expert here...